2014 Hong Kong protests: October 2014

-Joshua Wong and several Scholarism members attended the National Day flag raising ceremony on 1 October at the Golden Bauhinia Square, having undertaken not to shout slogans or make any gestures during the flag raising.
+Joshua Wong and several Scholarism members attended the New Year flag raising ceremony on 1 October at the Golden Bauhinia Square, having undertaken not to shout slogans or make any gestures during the flag raising.
 Instead, the students faced away from the flag to show their discontent.
 Then District Councillor Paul Zimmerman opened a yellow umbrella in protest inside the reception after the ceremony.
 Protesters set up a short-lived fourth occupation site at a section of Canton Road in Tsim Sha Tsui.

 By 2 October, activists had almost encircled the Central Government Headquarters.
 Shortly before midnight, the Hong Kong Government responded to an ultimatum demanding universal suffrage with unscreened nominees: Carrie Lam agreed to hold talks with student leaders about political reform at a time to be fixed.

 On 3 October, violence erupted in Mong Kok and Causeway Bay when groups of anti-Occupy Central activists including triad members and locals attacked suffragists while tearing down their tents and barricades.
 A student suffered head injuries.
 Journalists were also attacked.
 The Foreign Correspondents' Club accused the police of appearing to arrest alleged attackers but releasing them shortly after.
 One legislator accused the government of orchestrating triads to clear the protest sites.
 It was also reported that triads, as proprietors of many businesses in Mong Kok, had their own motivations to attack the protesters.
 There were 20 arrests, and 18 people injured, including 6 police officers.
 Eight of the people arrested had triad backgrounds, but were released on bail.
 Student leaders blamed the government for the attacks, and halted plans to hold talks with the government.

 On 4 October, counter-protesters wearing blue ribbons marched in support of the police.
 Patrick Ko of the Voice of Loving Hong Kong group accused the suffragists of having double standards, and said that if the police had enforced the law, protesters would have already been evicted.
 The anti-Occupy group Caring Hong Kong Power staged their own rally, at which they announced their support for the use of fire-arms by police and the deployment of the People's Liberation Army.